justatestaccount01/library_system/README.md

 This is an implementation of a library system.
 The books of a library can be represented as a non-fungible asset, hence this uses the openzeppelin ERC-721 implentation as a baseline.
 A book can be thought of as a token.

+Assumption: Repair means the book can no longer be checked out.
+Only librarians can enter books into repair states.
+I leave condition/status up to individual users, but in a production envinroment there should be a gate for this (librarians or approved members update state on check_in).

 ## Setup

 1. Install nodejs and rpm